Ousman Gai

-Ousman Gai (born 6 March 2000) is a Gambian professional footballer who plays as a midfielder for Filipino club Manila Digger F.C. in the Philippines Football League.
+Pa Ousman Gai (born 6 March 2000) is a Gambian professional footballer who plays as a midfielder for Visakha.

-Club Career
+Club career

 Early club career

 Gai started his career at Stade de Mbour in Senegal.
 Gai would then move to Teungueth in 2021.
 After a brief stint at the club, Gai would return to Gambia and earned a move to Banjul United in 2024.

 Manila Digger

 2024–25 season

 Gai signed for Filipino club Manila Digger in 2024 alongside Gambian compatriots Modou Manneh, Modou Joof, and Saikou Ceesay.
 Gai made his debut in the Philippines Football League against One Taguig playing as a starter in a 3–1 loss.
 His big break arrived in his second match in the league against Mendiola 1991 where he would score a brace in a 4–0 win.

 In his match against Dynamic Herb Cebu on 22 February 2025, he would be sent off in the match after receiving two yellow cards and would get suspended for three matches.

 In the 2024–25 PFL Finals Series Gai would score an own goal against One Taguig in the semi-finals, but would redeem himself, as he scored the game-winning goal enough for Manila Digger to advance to the final of the Finals Series.